Skip to Main Content

 General principles of in-text citations

-Paraphrasing is always preferred to citing.
+Paraphrasing is always preferred to quoting.
 When you paraphrase, you use the content or thoughts of another author and rewrite them in your own words.

 You can choose an author-focused citation or an information-focused citation.
 If you emphasize who says something, the author’s name is placed in the text outside the in-text reference.
 Note that when paraphrasing, there is no need to add the page number(s) in the citation.
 If you, on the other hand, want to emphasize what is being said, you place the author’s name in the in-text citation.